alphagov/reliability-engineering/source/documentation/logging/logit-incident-management.md

 The Reliability Engineering Tools team will work directly with Logit coordinating communication on behalf of GDS.

-## How to find out about incident reviews
+### Incident reviews

 If Logit have a major incident, for example a full Logit outage, Reliability Engineering will announce an internal incident review using the [Reliability Engineering announcements][] Google Group explaining how to register your interest in attending.

 After the incident review meeting, Reliability Engineering will:

-1. Email the incident report including a confirmed set of recommendations to [Reliability Engineering announcements][].
+1. Email the incident report including a confirmed set of recommendations to Reliability Engineering announcements.
 2. Follow up on actions arising from the incident review.
 3. Follow up with Logit on any actions on their side, including claiming refunds for the month in question according to our Enterprise SLA which is 99.9% uptime.
-4. Email Logit’s own incident report to [Reliability Engineering announcements][], Logit’s incident report will be sent out within 14 days of the incident.
+4. Email Logit’s own incident report to Reliability Engineering announcements, Logit’s incident report will be sent out within 14 days of the incident.

 [Reliability Engineering announcements]: https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/#!forum/reliability-engineering-announce